fjall-rs/fjall/lsm-tree/README.md

 - Partitioned block index to reduce memory footprint and keep startup time tiny [1]
 - Block caching to keep hot data in memory
 - Snapshots (MVCC)

+Keys are limited to 65536 bytes, values are limited to 2^32 bytes.
+As is normal with any kind of storage engine, larger keys and values have a bigger performance impact.

 ## Stable disk format